Snaacky/thewiki/docs/tutorials/mpv.md

 ## Basic Config

 MPV is a great player out-of-the-box but you can customize it further to make it even better.
 You can personalize settings, key bindings, and appearance.
-You can also fine-tuning playback behavior, add new features through scripts, or optimize visual and audio settings.
+You can also fine-tune playback behavior, add new features through scripts, or optimize visual and audio settings.

 We'll start with a generic basic config that'll be good enough for most people: